At Ash Hearing, we take the care of our clients and staff seriously and will only operate in a safe and appropriate manner during this difficult time.

 Audiology is defined as an essential service and as such we are able to treat clients suffering from hearing problems as long as suitable procedures are followed.

-We have based our practice on the joint guidance issued by BSHAA BAA AIHHP and BSA on 1st May and will review it constantly to ensure we are working safely and efficiently.
+We have based our practice on the joint guidance issued by BSHAA BAA AIHHP and BSA and will review it constantly to ensure we are working safely and efficiently.

-Where at all possible we will assist you remotely, giving advice or check-ups but of course much of what we do can only be done in person and close up.
+Where at all possible we will assist you remotely, giving advice or talking through issues, but of course much of what we do can only be done in person and close up.
 We have detailed below the measures in place to ensure that we can work and assist you safely.

 BEFORE YOUR VISIT